nargesbh/eur_lex/README.md

 - **`nougat/`** and **`olmocr/`**: third-party tools used for **PDF-to-text conversion** during document preprocessing.
 - **`eur-lex-sum/`**: utilities for **scraping** documents and metadata from the EUR-Lex website.

 ---

+## Data availability

+The dataset used in this work will be released after the paper review process.
+Due to its size, the full dataset could not be uploaded as part of the OpenReview submission and is therefore not publicly accessible during review.
+Upon acceptance, we will make the data available via an appropriate hosting platform and update this repository with access instructions.

+---

 ## License